 If you're traveling with a spouse, partner, or kids in tow, there are more differences in store based on whether you've got TSA PreCheck vs. CLEAR.

-According to TSA regulations, an adult’s TSA PreCheck membership will apply to minors who are 12 or younger that are booked on the same reservation.
+In a recent family-friendly move, TSA regulations now say an adult’s TSA PreCheck membership will apply to minors who are 17 or younger and are booked on the same reservation.
 Just be sure that the TSA PreCheck holder books the tickets, and it should almost always work for kids on the same reservation.
+For teens 13 to 17, their boarding pass needs to have the PreCheck indicator check mark or they won't be able to accompany you into the PreCheck lanes.

 But what about spouses, other family members, or friends?
-In theory, those benefits won’t pass down.
+In theory, those benefits won’t be passed down.
 But in practice, airlines will sometimes pass it on to an entire reservation.
 Airlines just have some discretion in deciding whether or not to pass on these benefits to everyone.

 In short: Airlines often give the rest of your traveling party your TSA PreCheck benefits.
 But you can’t always count on it.